sstelfox/stelfox.net/content/blog_posts/2009-01-28-the-war-between-the-text-editors-and-the-ides.md

 various freelance projects.
 This is when it came around to development and development environments.

-> Anyway, it is obvious to anyone who works with computers that a great deal of
+> It is obvious to anyone who works with computers that a great deal of time
-> time can be spent on installing, configuring, and maintaining (upgrading)
+> can be spent on installing, configuring, and maintaining (upgrading)
 > software.
 Since no real work is accomplished by this, such time can be
 > thought of overhead time or as part of the "cost" of doing business in the
 > computer field.